-This industry downturn has affected both good and bad operators.
-In situations where a borrower's financial troubles stem purely from external factors rather than operational or management issues, the existing management team may make a good contract operator.
 If the lender desires to start fresh with a new management team, layoffs from large companies and other restructurings have resulted in the formation of numerous groups of contract operators that are looking for their next opportunity.
-By negotiating with multiple potential contract operators, a lender may be able to obtain more favorable terms in the COA.
+By negotiating with multiple potential contract operators, a lender may be able to obtain more favorable terms in the contract operating agreement.